-Similar concerns for this course and RUT3506.
+- Similar concerns for this course and RUT3506. - Questions were raised about exam during Reading Days. - Should content of 3000 word course be more rigorous? - Attendance grade: many felt that while you can deduct points for not showing up, attendance cannot count positively in grading.
+Question about tardiness policies (points taken from final grade).
+Instructor should at least add a statement that says she will consider legitimate reasons for tardiness.

-- The Committee raised questions about exam during Reading Days. - Should content of 3000 word course be more rigorous? - Attendance grade: many Committee members felt that while points may be deducted for failure to attend class, attendance cannot count positively in grading. - The Committee questioned tardiness policies (points taken from final grade). - o Instructor should at least add a statement that: "Consideration will be given for legitimate reasons for tardiness." - Motion to deny H and N for lack of information on academic rigor and failing to assess General Education criteria. - Motion seconded. - Motion carried.
+- Motion to deny H and N for lack of information on academic rigor and failing to assess General Education criteria.
+Motion Seconded.
+Motion Carried.